How to Remove a Board Member (+ Sample Letter)

 Our organization needs to maintain high integrity, professionalism, and dedication to our mission.
 The actions and behaviors exhibited by [BOARD MEMBER NAME] have raised concerns among other board members, staff, and stakeholders, which may ultimately harm our organization’s reputation and effectiveness.

-I kindly request that the board of directors initiates the necessary procedures to address this matter promptly.
+I kindly request that the board of directors initiate the necessary procedures to address this matter promptly.
 Thank you for your attention to this matter.
 I look forward to a resolution allowing our organization to continue its valuable work without further disruption.

 Kind regards,